Monday of Holy Week

 It is finished.
 Father, into Thy hands I commend My spirit.

 John 19:30 & Luke 23:46.

-PRAYER. – My dear Heavenly Father, who hast made Thy dear Son a Savior for me, a poor sinner, and didst set Him forth to be my Redeemer, give to me, I implore Thee, Thy grace and Holy Spirit, that when my last hour shall come, I may not look upon myself nor upon my unworthiness, but only upon my Lord and Savior Jesus Christ, who hath accomplished all things for me.
-And let me also with full confidence commend my soul into Thy hands.
-And then keep my body and soul unto eternal life.
+PRAYER. – My dear heavenly Father, who hast made Thy dear Son a Savior for me, a poor sinner, and didst set Him forth to be my Redeemer, continue to give to me, I implore Thee, Thy grace and a rich measure of Thy Holy Spirit, working through Thy Word, that, when my last hour shall come, I may not look upon myself, nor upon my unworthiness, but only upon my Lord and Savior, Jesus Christ, who hath accomplished all things for me.
+And let me also, with full confidence, continue to commend my soul into Thy hands.
+And then, continue to keep my body and soul unto eternal life.
 Amen.

 The last, as woe and sufferings end,